 SAML Authentication, or Single sign-on via SAML, employs the SAML 2.0 standard to authenticate users against a third-party identity provider (IDP).
 With SAML Authentication, the IDP manages all credentials and authentication requests.
 Igloo refers to the IDP for confirmation of user credentials.

 SSO Authentication requires you to have an Identity provider that supports SSO via SAML 2.0.
 Common IDPs include Microsoft ADFS, Okta and oneLogin.
 Only one IDP can be setup at a time to manage authentication.
-Contact your Igloo representative to learn how you can enable this feature on your community site.
+Contact your Igloo representative to learn how you can enable this feature on your digital workplace.

 How to Configure SAML Authentication

-Before beginning to configure SAML Authentication in your Igloo community, you will need to have your IDP set up and able to send and receive SAML requests.
+Before beginning to configure SAML Authentication in your digital workplace, you will need to have your IDP set up and able to send and receive SAML requests.
 Each IDP is different, contact your provider if you need more information.

 Step 1: Access SAML settings